MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/calling-displayconfig-functions-for-a-miracast-target.md

 ---
-title: Calling DisplayConfig functions for a Miracast target
+title: Calling DisplayConfig Functions for a Miracast Target
 description: Calling DisplayConfig functions for a Miracast target ms.date: 03/24/2023
 ---